josefbacik/linux/Documentation/filesystems/vfs.rst

 	the method has to use truncate_inode_pages_final() to get rid of those.
 Caller makes sure async writeback cannot be running for the inode while (or after) ->evict_inode() is called.
 Optional.

+``final_unlink``
+        called when the last link to an inode was removed and there are no more active users of the inode.
+At this point inode->i_nlink is assumed to be zero, and the file system may remove the inode from the file system.
+        Optional.

 ``put_super``
 	called when the VFS wishes to free the superblock